zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 Drivers initialize the devices using macros.
 See :ref:`device_drivers` for details on how these macros are used.
-Use the DEVICE_DEFINE macro to initialize drivers providing power management support via the control function.
+Use the DEVICE_DEFINE macro to initialize drivers providing power management support via the PM control function.
-One of the macro parameters is the pointer to the device_control handler function.
+One of the macro parameters is the pointer to the device_pm_control handler function.

 Default Initializer Function
 ----------------------------

 .. code-block:: c

-   int device_control_nop(struct device *unused_device, uint32_t unused_ctrl_command, void *unused_context);
+   int device_pm_control_nop(struct device *unused_device, uint32_t unused_ctrl_command, void *unused_context);

 If the driver doesn't implement any power control operations, the driver can initialize the corresponding pointer with this default nop function.
-This default initializer function does nothing and should be used instead of implementing a dummy function to avoid wasting code memory in the driver.
+This default nop function does nothing and should be used instead of implementing a dummy function to avoid wasting code memory in the driver.